Clementadm/Dev-mobile/README.md

 Event Manager is an app develop in React-Native for a school project.
 With our app you can :

-- add an event diretly to your default calendar
+- add an event directly to your default calendar
--
+- check the wheather

 ## Use our App